Certificates Can Be Better Than Degrees 34 Comments

 The following is a guest post.
 If interested in submitting a guest post, please read my

 guest posting policy and then contact me.

 When it comes to making smart decisions for your financial future, investing in your education is definitely one of the smartest.
-For most people this means going to a college or university and getting a degree.
+For most people this means going to a college or university and getting a degree in nursing, accounting or a masters in human resources.
 This sure is the path that society expects of us, and statistically is a very good choice.
 People with college degrees, on average, earn vastly more than those who don’t.

 However, not everyone has the opportunity to go to college.
 It’s extremely expensive, takes at least four years of your life, and prevents you from working full time in most cases.
 And in today’s world of ever changing technology, the things you learn in college can become outdated in just a couple of years.

 All through our younger years we are told that “you have to go to college to get a good job”.
 And while that may be true still in most cases, there are exceptions.
 The rise of technology has provided an alternative that may be just as lucrative, and is much easier to obtain than a full degree.
 Technical certifications.
 These little pieces of paper may not come with the prestige and four years of partying that a degree does, but they can get a job just as surely, and maybe even more so.
 And if you already have a degree but are looking to boost your resume, then they are the perfect route to go in.

 What are technical certifications?

 Technical certifications are essentially a standard determining that you are well equipped at a certain skill.
 For instance, the Comptia A+ computer technician certification lets potential employers know that you are skilled enough with computers to fix pretty much any problem that arises with a PC.
 They come in many varieties, and come from many different sources.
 Companies like Comptia have them, as well as tech giants like Microsoft.
 If you earn one, it lets people know that you are well versed in that technology.